How to Enable or Disable the Touch Keyboard in Windows 11

 2Always Show the Touch Keyboard Icon

-Practical Tip: This is particularly helpful if you frequently switch between a physical keyboard and your touchscreen.
-You can quickly access the touch keyboard when your physical keyboard isn’t readily available.
+Disabling the touch keyboard is helpful when users frequently switch between a physical keyboard and a touchscreen.
+You can quickly turn off the touch keyboard when the physical keyboard isn’t available, which prevents accidental input.

 3Show the Touch Keyboard Only When No Keyboard is Attached

-For Windows 11 devices like tablets or laptops where you might detach the keyboard, you can set the touch keyboard to automatically show up only when no physical keyboard is connected.
+For Windows 11 devices like tablets or laptops, you can configure the touch keyboard to appear only when no physical keyboard is connected.
+This setting is useful if you sometimes detach your keyboard and want the touch version to pop up automatically when needed.

-Helpful Hint: This setting is excellent for laptops that can fold or detach their keyboards.
-When you use the device as a tablet, the touch keyboard becomes available.
-Once you reattach the keyboard, it automatically hides itself.
+The touch keyboard setting is excellent for laptops with foldable or detachable keyboards.
+When using the device as a tablet, the touch keyboard appears.
+Reattaching the physical keyboard automatically hides the touch keyboard.

 Summary